LOGIN

 A coastal section in New Plymouth

-For Linda and Andrew Fitzgibbons, coming home to Taranaki after 17 years in Australia marked the beginning of a long-awaited new chapter.
-With retirement on the horizon and the pull of old friends and familiar streets, they were ready for a fresh start, and to finally build the home they’d always imagined.
+For Linda and Andrew, coming home to Taranaki after 17 years in Australia marked the beginning of a long-awaited new chapter.
+With retirement on the horizon and the pull of old friends and familiar streets, they were ready for a fresh start and to finally build the home they’d always imagined.

 A fresh start on familiar ground

-Linda and Andrew had owned their 1915 New Plymouth bungalow for years, renting it out while living in Melbourne.
-Set just a few streets back from the ocean in Strandon, the site offered sea views, city proximity, and a relaxed, coastal lifestyle – the kind of place they knew they wanted to return to.
+Linda and Andrew had owned their 1950s New Plymouth bungalow for years.
+Set just back from the ocean in Strandon, the site offered sea views, city proximity, and a relaxed, coastal lifestyle – the kind of place they knew they wanted to return to.

 Rather than renovate the ageing bungalow, they chose to remove it entirely.
 The house was recycled, the site cleared, and plans for something new began to take shape.